Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 Some Plans Anticipate Changes

-Another example.
-Our Car Hauler and Deck-Over trailers include plans for ramps, for driving a vehicle up onto the trailer.
+Another example is our Car Hauler and Deck-Over trailers.
+These plans include ramps, for driving a vehicle up onto the trailer.
 We know each owner will have different needs, so the plans include a chart showing ramp strength as a function of length and material type.
 You can easily choose what ramps to make based on how you plan to use them.

 One Big Area Of Concern

 Other options like changes from a straight axle to a drop axle for lower trailer deck height (or vise-versa) really are no problem since the loading to the trailer frame is the same.
-(Note that some accommodations may be required in axle length to fit properly.)
+(Note that some accommodations may require an axle length change to fit properly.)

 Customize Trailer Plans Length Or Width?

 4x6 Off-Road Jeep Trailer BlueprintsHow about a Jeep example?
-If you want a 4.5′ wide x 6′ long trailer, you might find our 4′ x 6′ Off Road Trailer Plans and think: “Hummm, that’s close, but I want it wider.
+If you want a 4.5′ wide x 6′ long trailer, you might find our 4′ x 6′ Off-Road Trailer Plans and think: “Hummm, that is close, but I want it wider.
 Perhaps I could customize the plans?”

-We don’t have a 5′ wide similar trailer, so the above technique of narrowing won’t work.
+We don’t have a 5′ wide similar trailer, so the above technique of narrowing will not work.
 For this, think about how the width is used.
 If the loads are not near the limit, just make the trailer wider.
-If you’re not sure, then up-size the cross beams.
+If you are not sure, then up-size the cross beams.
 Some added info on How to Make A Trailer Wider might also help.

 In this situation, the cross members are angle iron (1.5″ x 2.0″, the 2″ leg vertical), so increasing the angle iron from 2″ to 2.5″ will make the beam stronger for the increased width.
 Alternatively, you could add more cross members of the original size to increase strength.

 This method works for small changes, but is NOT good for big changes.
 In general, changes going narrower and/or shorter are almost always OK.
 Changes up to 6″ wider and/or 6″ longer are also almost always OK.
-If it’s bigger, like a foot, don’t do it.
+If it is bigger, like a foot, don’t do it.
+Start with a different set of plans.

 Loading / Axle Position